darpan02-cypher/Distributed-Task-Scheduler/README.md

 #### **Lessons Learned**
 This project provided deep, hands-on experience with the challenges of distributed systems, including concurrency, state management, and message-based communication.
 It solidified understanding of how to use databases and queues together to build reliable systems and highlighted the importance of idempotency and careful logging in a microservices environment.

----

-### **How to Use This Case Study:**

-1.  **On Your Resume:** Include a "Projects" section and use 2-3 bullet points **summarizing** this case study.
-Focus on the *what* and the *impact*.
-    *   *"Engineered a distributed task scheduler using Java/Spring Boot to decouple and reliably process background jobs, implementing Redis for messaging and idempotent workers with retry logic."*
-    *   *"Designed to solve performance bottlenecks from synchronous processing, enabling horizontal scaling and improving theoretical system throughput."*

-2.  **In Your GitHub README:** Place this full case study at the top of your project's `README.md` file.
-It provides incredible context.

-3.  **In Interviews:** This case study gives you stories to tell.
-You can walk an interviewer through the problem, your architectural choices, the challenges you faced, and how you solved them.
-It demonstrates far more skill than a simple tutorial-based project.

-This project and its accompanying case study will make your profile extremely strong for any backend or software engineering role.
-Ready to continue building it?